 Association of University Professors in Ophthalmology

 Director and Founder, Hemera Biosciences

-Co-Editor-in-Chief, International Journal of Retina and Vitreous
+Founding Editor-in-Chief, International Journal of Retina and Vitreous

-Editorial Board of OSLI Retina, Retina cases and Brief Reports, and Investigative Ophthalmology and Visual Sciences
+Editorial Board of OSLI Retina, Retina Cases and Brief Reports, and Investigative Ophthalmology and Visual Sciences

 Books and chapters

 Yanoff M, Duker JS, eds.
 Ophthalmology.
 Mosby, London, 4 Editions from 1999-2014.

 Duker JS, Waheed NK, Goldman DR. Handbook of Retinal OCT.
 Elsevier, Saunders, 2014.